gaps-closure/emu/design-notes.md

     * Specific guard functions supported on device
     * Software topology and mappings – names of executables and which node they will run on
 9. From the configuration generate IMN + scripting for GAPS scenario
+    * PARTIAL, Mike is working on this
     * Read in configuration file
     * Instantiate CORE nodes, do the necessary internal plumbing (for either BITW or Bookends style), and deploy application
     * Instantiate QEMU nodes and do needed plumbing
     * Manage GAPS components (application, gpsd, TA1 device emulation)
     * Configure TA1 device (control API)
     * Preferably, write the above functionality as a Python library (not a monolithic script)
-10. Basic GUI for the JSON config?
+10. Basic GUI for the high-level config?
     * Nice to have, defer to Phase 2